 His work has attracted many awards over the years including a World Press Photo award in 1985.

 In 2014 he started developing his HyperZoom™ technique.
-This has now reached a level where it enables the production of seamless virtual timelapse flights joining real-time, time-lapse, hyperlapse and every other filming technique into a single journey with no visible cuts between the locations.
+This reached a level where it enabled the production of seamless virtual timelapse flights joining real-time, time-lapse, hyperlapse and every other filming technique into a single journey with no visible cuts between the locations.